bseltz-cohesity/scripts/python/renameJobs/README.md

 * renameJobs.py: the main PowerShell script
 * pyhesity.py: the Cohesity REST API helper module

-To rename a protection jobs, place all files in a folder together, then run the main script like so:
+To rename a protection job, place all files in a folder together, then run the main script like so:

 ```bash
 ./renameJobs.py -v mycluster -u myuser -d mydomain.net -j 'My Backup Job 1' -n 'My Backup Job 2' -c